Anonymous official cites Trump ‘amorality’ in NY Times op-ed

-WASHINGTON (AP) — A senior administration official is sounding an alarm about President Donald Trump’s “amorality” and “impetuous” leadership style in an unsigned opinion piece published in The New York Times.
+WASHINGTON (AP) — A senior administration official sounded an alarm Wednesday about President Donald Trump’s “amorality” and “impetuous” leadership style in an unsigned opinion piece published in The New York Times.

-The newspaper describes the author of the unsigned column only as “a senior official in the Trump administration.”
-The White House is not immediately responding to a request for comment.
+The writer, claiming to be part of the “resistance” to Trump but not from the left, says, “Many Trump appointees have vowed to do what we can to preserve our democratic institutions while thwarting Mr. Trump’s more misguided impulses until he is out of office.”

-The writer says Trump aides are aware of the president’s faults and “we are trying to do what’s right even when Donald Trump won’t.”
+The newspaper described the author of the anonymous column as “a senior official in the Trump administration.”
+The White House did not immediately respond to a request for comment.

-The writer alleges “there were early whispers within the cabinet of invoking the 25th Amendment” because of the “instability” witnessed in the president.
+The column was released a day after the release of details from an explosive new book by longtime journalist Bob Woodward that raises concerns among the highest echelon of Trump aides about the president’s judgment.

 Most Read Nation & World Stories